 The summary paragraph of your EMT resume is the best place to show off your calm and compassion.
 This paragraph also serves as a personal introduction to your career and accomplishments.
 While the rest of your application document will be bulleted lists, here you can reveal your voice.

-Start by introducing your greatest career achievement using strong descriptive words.
+Start by introducing your greatest career achievement using strong descriptive words and action verbs.
 This is also an opportunity to explain why you chose this career and why you are so keen on the particular position.

 EMTs are often called to tense, dangerous, or emotional situations.
 Try to express the style you employ to ease the stress for everyone involved while acting quickly and professionally to assist the person in need and their loved ones.